maus2310/GrandPy/README.md

 ## Acknowledgements
 GrandPy is heavily inspired by the [grandR](https://grandr.erhard-lab.de/) R package by Prof. Dr. Florian Erhard, Teresa Rummel, Lygeri Sakellaridi and Kevin Berg.
-We gratefully acknowledge their work, as well as the efforts of the team behind it, especially Julian-Andreas Selke and Rahaf Issa, whose contributions made `GrandPy` possible.
+We gratefully acknowledge their work, as well as the efforts of the team behind it, especially Julian Selke and Rahaf Issa, whose contributions made `GrandPy` possible.